 In the Connect to SQL Server dialog, you need to select the server and connection parameters, as well as the database you want to edit:

 After selecting the Extended property name from the drop-down menu, all object names that match the selected extended property name will be shown, and the Description box in the main grid will be filled.
 By default, “MS_Description” is selected as an extended property name.

 You can use the Filter row from the top menu bar and the filter row will appear at the top of each column, to filter out unneeded objects, allowing you to quickly find the objects you want to edit:

-If you click the expand sign “+” next to the each object, you can further edit additional elements such as columns, primary keys, parameters etc:
+If you click the expand sign “+” next to each object, you can further edit additional elements such as columns, primary keys, parameters etc:

 Adding or editing a description of a specific database object can be done by typing it directly into the description field in the grid, or using the Edit extended properties dialog, which is open by clicking the ellipsis button in the description field:

 While the description field displays a very limited number of characters, in the Edit extended properties dialog, you can enter longer description, while retaining maximum visibility:

 SQL Server Management Studio makes managing objects’ extended properties, such as object descriptions, tedious work.
 The Extended property editor feature helps with the SQL database documentation, and simplifies the task making management and editing of extended properties easier.